tdsehenuk/c-book-exercises/Chapter4/Chapter4.6StaticVariables/README.md

    - Ensure that `count` does not reset between calls.

 ### 5. **Deployment:**
-   Compile and run:
+   - gcc 4.6counter.c -o4.6counter.exe
+   - .\4.6counter.exe

 ### 6. **Maintenance:**
    - Ensure the function is self-contained.
    - Optionally modify it to return `count` or allow reset via parameters.